Introducing neatsuite/http — a TypeScript‑first NetSuite HTTP client

 OAuth 1.0a signing, smart retries, and a clean DX for calling NetSuite REST (SuiteTalk) and RESTlets from Node.js or SuiteScript.

 Hi!
-I’m Alec, a software engineer, author, on demand CTO, AI expert, mentor, and entrepreneur based in Phoenix Arizona.
+I’m Alec, a software engineer, fractional CTO, AI expert, mentor, and entrepreneur based in Phoenix, Arizona.
 I’m the Co-Founder and CEO of Kingdom Kode, where we build AI-powered solutions for businesses and teams to boost their productivity and growth.
 I also teach AI and coding to kids and adults alike.
-Lets build something great together!
+Let’s build something great together!

 Things I've written below, check out my blog!